How Many Unique Gametes Could Be Produced Through Independent Assortment

 • Coat Color in Labrador Retrievers: The inheritance of coat color in Labrador Retrievers provides another example.
 The B/b gene determines black (B) or brown (b) coat color, while the E/e gene determines whether the pigment is deposited in the fur.
 A dog with the genotype ee will have a yellow coat regardless of the B/b genotype.
 The independent assortment of these genes leads to a variety of coat colors in Labrador Retrievers.

 • Human Blood Types: The ABO blood group system in humans is determined by three alleles: A, B, and O. The inheritance of these alleles follows the principles of independent assortment, although the alleles are located on the same chromosome and do not technically assort independently.
-However, the combination of alleles inherited from each parent results in a variety of blood types (A, B, AB, and O).
+That said, the combination of alleles inherited from each parent results in a variety of blood types (A, B, AB, and O).

 The Ongoing Research